ankitpakhale/KANHA/tasks.md

 - [ ] Implement slash command to create new service_type in service_types directory.

 - #### Tasklist 8
+- [ ] Take programming_language input in the form of List like topic in QuestionGenerationService.
 - [ ] Add adapter layer in src.
+- [ ] Replace existing caching with RADIS.
+- [ ] Fix all type hinting is all the methods like QuestionService.
+- [ ] Implement Pydentic library for validations.
 - [ ] Automate the process of registering the routes (check all the files in routes directory that starts with route\_, register those routes).
 - [ ] Add retry mechanism if client fails the data generation or evaluation.